 1. Regulation of meristem dormancy and shoot branching architecture

-Our shoot branching model predicts two novel mobile hormone-like signals.
-One of these has been identified as strigolactone (Gomez-Roldan et al., Nature, August 2008), derived from carotenoid cleavage pathways.
-We are now attempting to define the molecular and biochemical regulatory relationships between strigolactones and the traditionally recognised branching regulators, cytokinin (Foo et al. 2007; Young et al. 2014) and auxin.
-Strigolactone defects (max mutants) and cytokinin deficiency (ipt knockouts or CKX overexpression) have very different and additive effects on phenotype (see image on left).
-We have also been examining cytokinin distribution at the cellular level using cell sorting in conjunction with high sensitivity mass spectrometry (Antoniadi et al. 2015).
+Shoot branching model predict multiple hormone signals, some of which are systemically mobile via xylem or phloem.
+One of these was identified as strigolactone (Gomez-Roldan et al., Nature, 2008), derived from carotenoid cleavage pathways.
+We are attempting to define the molecular and biochemical regulatory relationships between strigolactones and the traditionally recognised branching regulators, cytokinin (Foo et al. 2007; Young et al. 2014) and auxin.
+Strigolactone defects (max mutants) and cytokinin deficiency (ipt knockouts or CKX overexpression) have very different and additive effects on phenotype (see image above).
+We have also been examining cytokinin distribution and perception at the cellular level using cell sorting in conjunction with high sensitivity mass spectrometry (Antoniadi et al. 2015, 2020).

 2. Molecular biology AND CHEMICAL BIOLOGY of graft transmissible flowering signals